jarodchampsmith/vue-britecharts/README.md

-# vue-britecharts
+# vue-britecharts-donut
-Vue wrapper for the Britecharts charting library
+Vue wrapper for the Britecharts Donut charting library